hypo69/hypo/docs/consultant/gemini/en/ai/helicone/header.md

 import sys
 import json
-from packaging.version import Version from pathlib import Path
+from packaging.version import Version

-from src import gs
+from pathlib import Path

-# Define a constant for the project root
-#  This is preferable to using the variable inside the function, for better code readability.
-PROJECT_ROOT: Path = Path(__file__).resolve().parent.parent.parent

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """!
     Finds the root directory of the project starting from the current file's directory,